 Meet the Board and Advisors of the US League of Tea Growers

 Mark Adams is a long-time member USLTG serving as League Secretary from 2013 to 2017.
 In 2017, he was elected League President.
+In 2019, he was elected as League Secretary again.
 Mark is a 6th generation Texan and 4th generation retired pastor.
 Dr. Adams holds degrees and diplomas from various universities across the southwest and northeast.
 His business background includes retail sales, banking, operational management, and HR development.
 He has extensive executive committee experience in numerous organizations, is a former unit president for Lion Clubs International, United Methodist Men, and the Sons of the Republic of Texas.
 His is, also, a past District Commissioner and past District Committee Chair for the Boy Scouts of America.
 He is an avid urban tea grower and contributor to his family tea business in the Houston area.
 He is married to League member Janice Adams.

 & Founding Members